Wood Group held back by Canadian oil uncertainty

 "With muted outlook commentary, we see risk to consensus estimates for 2014/15," said Credit Suisse analyst David Thomas in a research note that cut his earnings-per-share forecast for 2013/14/15 by 3, 8 and 9 percent respectively.

-Wood Group shares fell 8.7 percent, making it the biggest faller among European oil stocks.
+Wood Group shares fell 7.9 percent by 1120 GMT, making it the biggest faller among European oil stocks.

 Group-wide EBITA was $243.2 million, up 18.6 percent from a year earlier, driven by a strong performance in its oilfield services arm, PSN, and in the engineering division, which together account for more than three quarters of its business.